-I don’t dwell on fake photos or flags blowing in the wind (I couldn’t care less about those things), rather I question the big-picture.
+I don’t dwell on most moon landing hoax theories, including fake photos or flags blowing in the wind (I could not care less about those things), rather I question the big-picture.

 The story goes like this:

 In 1961, President Kennedy declared that the USA would put a man on the moon before the end of the decade.
-In 1969, man successfully landed on the moon.
-The 8 years in between are what I’d like to focus on.
+In 1969, man “successfully” landed on the moon.
+And then man “returned” 5 more times in the next three years only for the missions to come to an abrupt halt.
+The 8 years in between 1961-1969 are what I’d like to focus on.